Michael Lobo (politician)

-Michael Vincent Lobo (born 18 June 1976), is an Indian businessperson and politician from Goa.
-He is a former member of the Indian National Congress and MLA of Goa Legislative Assembly from Calangute.
-He is also the former Leader of Opposition of Indian National Congress in Goa Legislative Assembly.
+Michael Vincent Lobo (born 18 June 1976) is an Indian politician and businessman who is a member of the Bharatiya Janata Party and a former member of the Indian National Congress (INC) and a MLA of the Goa Legislative Assembly from Calangute since 2012.
+He is also the former Leader of Opposition of INC in the Goa Legislative Assembly.

-He supported the opening of India's first Playboy club in Candolim.
+Lobo opposed the opening of India's first Playboy club in Candolim.
 Lobo resigned as Member of Legislative Assembly for Calangute under Bhartiya Janta Party.
 He then joined Indian National Congress and was made a candidate for the 2022 Goa Legislative Assembly election for Calangute.

 He then defected to the Bharatiya Janata Party after the elections.

 Early life

 Michael Vincent Lobo was born on 18 June 1976 to Melchiades Vincent Lobo and Almira Lobo in Mapusa town, North Goa.
 He obtained a Higher Secondary School Certificate (twelfth grade) in 1993.
 He is a practising Roman catholic.